What is Data Annotation [2024 Updated] – Best Practices, Tools, Benefits, Challenges, Types & more

 Without data annotation, every image would be the same for machines as they don’t have any inherent information or knowledge about anything in the world.

-Data annotation is required to make systems deliver accurate results, help modules identify elements to train computer vision and speech, recognition models.
+Data annotation is required to make systems deliver accurate results, help modules identify elements to train computer vision models and speech, recognition models.
 Any model or system that has a machine-driven decision-making system at the fulcrum, data annotation is required to ensure the decisions are accurate and relevant.

 Data Annotation For LLMs?